AJ Perez (motivational speaker)

 He is currently residing in Davao City where he spends majority of his time giving retreats and corporate seminars.
-He has also served as a consultant to various educational institutions.
+He has also served as a consultant to various companies and educational institutions.
 He is the 2013 Globe Tatt Pilipinas "Blogger Phenom" of the year for Davao City.

-He is also a guest lecturer teaching social science subjects to pre-dentistry students from the Davao Medical School Foundation Inc (DMSFI).
+He was a guest lecturer teaching social science subjects to pre-dentistry students from the Davao Medical School Foundation Inc (DMSFI) and a broadcaster for DXGN 89.9 FM in Davao City.

 Education

 Perez went to the University of the Philippines Manila (UPM) where he studied in the Organizational Communication program.
 Prior to his stay in UPM, he earned some units in Philosophy while briefly staying in a seminary that is run by the Rogationist Fathers in Parañaque.

+Career as a Motivational Speaker and Corporate Facilitator

+He began his speaking career as a lay preacher giving retreats and spiritual talks for schools and companies around Davao City.
+He was then was then invited to become a preacher and builder for "The Feast" (a weekly event held by the Light of Jesus Family founded by Bo Sanchez) all over Mindanao.

+He has since moved on to become one of the most invited corporate speakers and facilitators in the Philippines as he currently gives motivational talks, leadership and corporate seminars, team buildings, and keynote presentations for various corporations, government agencies, organizations, Churches and schools all over the country.

+Career as a Radio Broadcaster

+He was a broadcaster for DXGN 89.9 Spirit FM managed by the Roman Catholic Archdiocese of Davao hosting two shows, "Jamming at GN" a youth oriented radio show and "Coach Notes" an advice giving radio program where he and his wife, Arlene give life advices to callers and letter senders.